A categorification of Grassmannian cluster algebras: Motivating observations

-We illustrate this observation in Figures~\ref{fig:subQ2} and~\ref{fig:edv}.
+We illustrate Observation~\ref{obs:subQk} and Remark~\ref{rem:young} in Figures~\ref{fig:subQ2} and~\ref{fig:edv}.
 The first figure shows the Auslander-Reiten quiver of $\Sub Q_2$ for $\Pi(A_{4})$, depicting the modules by their composition factors.
-The top right module is $Q_2$ itself and, in this case, all other modules are actually submodules of $Q_2$.
+The top right module is $Q_2$ itself and, in this case, all other indecomposable modules in $\Sub Q_2$ are submodules of $Q_2$.
 The projective-injective modules in $\Sub Q_2$ are those along the top and bottom edges.
 The other five modules begin and end Auslander-Reiten sequences corresponding to the five `meshes', one with only one term in the middle.
-Note: the picture would be more naturally drawn on a M\"obius strip, with the corresponding modules on the left and right hand diagonal edges identified.
+Note that the picture is more naturally drawn on a M\"obius strip, with the corresponding modules on the left and right hand diagonal edges identified.

-To the second figure, of the enhanced dimension vectors, we have added the missing simple root in the obvious gap.
+In the second figure, showing the enhanced dimension vectors, we have added the missing simple root in the obvious gap.
 This completes the fifth mesh in a way that ensures that the enhanced dimension vectors are still additive on Auslander-Reiten sequences.
-This strongly suggests that Figure~\ref{fig:edv} should be a picture of the Auslander-Reiten quiver of a category that is an `enhancement' of the category $\Sub Q_2$ containing one extra indecomposable object and whose Grothendieck group is identified with $\rootlat(J_{k,n})$.
+This strongly suggests that Figure~\ref{fig:edv} should be a picture of the Auslander-Reiten quiver of a category that is an `enhancement' of the category $\Sub Q_2$, which contains one extra indecomposable object and whose Grothendieck group is identified with $\rootlat(J_{k,n})$.

 The main goal of this paper is to show that such a category does indeed exist.

 \goodbreak